SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 If there are multiple users with the same highest number of friends, the method should return the user with the smallest user ID.

+## Submission and grading

+This assignment relies on automated evaluation.
+Once you are finished, you **must** submit the files listed below via [Gradescope](https://www.gradescope.com/) to record your grade.

+Use the exact filenames provided here:

+    - `network.h`
+    - `network.cpp`
+    - `main.cpp`
+    - `llm-disclaimer.txt`

+The `llm-usage.txt` file should contain: the name of the LLM, if you used one, and a copy of the prompts you entered and the responses you received.
+If you did not use an LLM, simply write "No LLM used".

 > [!CAUTION]
 > Remember, academic integrity is of utmost importance.
 Any attempts at
 > cheating or plagiarism will result in a forfeiture of credit.
 Potential